Meet our team

 Paul Cable

-Paul has 30 years of global experience in the Medical device and pharma field working previously for Baxter Healthcare and lately through his own consultancy working with start-ups and established businesses.
+Paul has over 30 years of experience in the medical device and pharmaceutical field, working previously for Baxter Healthcare and lately through his own consultancy working with startups and established businesses.

 Dr David Moser